 Talking about mood swings: Suddenly, you will see how it all makes sense that you felt super emotional about that ad on TV.
 Just check where you are in your menstrual cycle.

 You’ll be able to understand cravings and control their negative effects.
 Giving in to the urge to eat a bag of crisps or loads of ice cream or bowls and bowls of cornflakes can be really satisfying for the moment – but what if it makes your cramps worse?
-Track your cravings and how you feel afterward and learn what helps your body.
+Track your cravings and how you feel afterwards and learn what helps your body.

 YOU WILL KNOW WHEN YOU’RE FERTILE/ NOT FERTILE